Main content and articles

 Are you kidding me?
 Send us your fan art RIGHT NOW!

-Aside from the comments section of news posts and participating actively on LucasForums, there's also occasionally some life to be found in our age-old IRC channel, it being #monkey-island on the irc.gamesurge.net server.
+Your best bet is to join us on Twitter, where you'll find us as @mixnmojo.
+There's also occasionally some life to be found in our age-old IRC channel, it being #monkey-island on the irc.gamesurge.net server.
 Although the talk there generally degenerates into something uncouth and horrible with little warning, quality conversations about Mojo-related games are known to sometimes sneak through, and it remains the most real-time method of bantering with Mojo staff and readers.

 While many of the games covered by Mojo are out of print or otherwise difficult to find, many aren't, and our Games Database provides information on each title's availability where applicable.